allenyin-pge/notes/TIMP-CE-Roamdap.md

 3. Implement and validate -- can we apply this to previous years' models/data combinations?
 4. SME approval/implement in process?

+(1-3) Aimed for September currently

 We can take a threat-by-threat approach, before making a generalized method to reduce difficulty and data requirements.
-Prioritize performance measurement only for threats that inform assessment, for more measureable impact.
+Prioritize performance measurement only for threats that inform assessment, for more measurable impact.

 Overall game-plan:

 1. Pick a threat
 2. Make something
 3. Iterate??